artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 With respect to Swift on Android, potentially, logic code could be shared between platforms but realistically for our setup that's just not worth it.
 We're moving that kind of logic into the GraphQL instance and sharing across _all_ clients, not only native platforms.
 If you're sharing model code, you could generate that per-project instead from the server.
 Since GraphQL is strongly-typed, we're doing this for both [TypeScript + GraphQL][gql2ts] and [TypeScript + Relay][vscode-relay].

 #### Owning the stack

+Pick an abstraction level of our application above UIKit and we can fork it.
+All our tools can be also be forked.
+We can fix our own issues.

+There are no concepts like, _"We'll use Steipete's fork of UIKit for UIPopover rotation fixes"_ or _"My version of Xcode will run tests when you press save."_

+In the mobile team, we have submitted code to: React Native, Relay, VS Code, Jest, [more?] - fixing problems where we see them, offering features if we need them.
+Some of these changes are

+- Swift is working to make fixes at UIKit level even harder with [closed objects by default][closed].

+I've never heard of a team using their own version of Swift,

 * Conceptual idea of customizing your language to the project
   - We pick and choose language features we want